sam-grant/election-predictor/README.md

 ## Technical details

 The workflow from raw data to a set of optimised models is contained in `main.ipynb`.
-Reptitive tasks are handled by three internal modules:
+Repetitive tasks are handled by three internal modules:

 1. `process_data.py`: Processes, cleans, and merges raw data into data/proc/data.csv
 1. `train.py`: Contains a configurable class Train which runs the training and outputs standard results (the model, test predictions, truth values, and probabilities)